learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

     [74, 70, 61, 68, 66, 98, 99, 70, 65, 64]

-So around 4700 records of height, that's great.
+So, around 4700 records of height.
+That's great.
 Next, we'll try plotting some basic **_Histograms_** for these records.

 ## Plotting Histograms

 We'll begin by importing the `pyplot` module from the library `matplotlib` and setting an alias of `plt` for it (so that we only have to type `plt.` instead of `matplotlib.pyplot.` each time we want to use it).
 Note that `plt` is considered the **_Standard Alias_** for matplotlib.

-Run the cell below to import matplotlib and use it to create a histogram of our `height` data, with 8 different bins.
+Run the cell below to import matplotlib and use it to create a histogram of our `height` data with 8 different bins.

 ```python